Peak season Europe, also known as high season, or more often the summer travel season, is the most popular time to

 Travel in peak season Europe requires flexibility and timing.

-With the higher number of tourists planning travel in Europe's high season, it’s common for tours, hotels, and car rentals to be booked up.
-You can’t wait until a few weeks out to start checking for reservations.
+With the high number of tourists planning each year to travel in Europe's high season, it’s common for tours, hotels, and car rentals to be booked well in advance.
+You can’t delay checking for reservations until a few weeks before you hope to travel.

-Escorted group tours are often booked up to a year in advance, so check with international tour companies that offer group tours to your destination, as soon as you know where you want to go.
+Escorted group tours are frequently booked as much as a year in advance, so begin checking international tour companies for group tours to your destination, as soon as you know your destination.

-Most tour companies often offer discounts or some kind of early booking special for the next year’s tours.
+Many tour companies offer discounts or early booking specials for the next year’s tours.
 But there's no set time for pre-booking specials.

-Check their offerings between November and February for 'early bird' specials, which can result in $100-$500 [or more] per person off the standard price, depending on the price of the tour.
+Check operator offerings between November and February for their 'early bird' specials, which can result in $100-$500 [or more] per person off the standard price, depending on the cost of the tour.

 If your choice is independent travel, planning for peak season in Europe can be an exercise in competitiveness.

-Start checking for airfares around six months before you plan to travel, but don’t expect to find reasonable prices until around 90 days ahead of your travel date.
+Begin checking for airfares at least six months before you plan to travel, but don’t expect to find reasonable prices until closer to 90 days ahead of your travel date.